DAOForce/ParachuteDrop-contract/README.md

 # Parachute Drop Contract for HackAtom Seoul 2022
 ## Purpose
-* It’s an airdrop platform purposed to enhance economic sustainability for DAOs and projects.
+* It’s an airdrop platform **running on Evmos** purposed to enhance economic sustainability for DAOs and projects.
 * Make people delegate their voting power to various members. (in case of governance token)

 ## Problem